Carolyn Gold Heilbrun: Early life and education

 Heilbrun was born in East Orange, New Jersey, to Archibald Gold and Estelle (Roemer) Gold.
 The family moved to Manhattan's Upper West Side when she was a child.

-Heilbrun graduated from Wellesley College in 1947 with a major in English.
-Afterwards, she studied English literature at Columbia University, receiving her M.A. in 1951 and Ph.D in 1959.
+She graduated from Wellesley College in 1947 with a major in English.
+Afterward, she studied English literature at Columbia University, receiving her M.A. in 1951 and Ph.D. in 1959.
 Among her most important mentors were Columbia professors Jacques Barzun and Lionel Trilling, while Clifton Fadiman was an important inspiration: She wrote about these three in her final non-fiction work, When Men Were the Only Models We Had: My Teachers Barzun, Fadiman, Trilling (2002).

 Career

 Heilbrun taught English at Columbia for more than three decades, from 1960 to 1992.
 She was the first woman to receive tenure in the English Department and held an endowed position.
 Her academic specialty was British modern literature, with a particular interest in the Bloomsbury Group.
 Her academic books include the feminist study Writing a Woman's Life (1988).
 In 1983, she co-founded and became co-editor of the Columbia University Press's Gender and Culture Series with literary scholar Nancy K. Miller.
 From 1985 until her retirement in 1992, she was Avalon Foundation Professor in the Humanities at Columbia.